AdrianoGratani/Pac-Man-for-Desktop/README.md

 // ./classes/pellet.js = Pacman's goal is to collect these instances in the map;

-  { pellets are distributed in every single path-block of the map (a path-block is just an empty block, it's not an instance of Boundary.)
-When Pacman steps over a pellet, the pellet gets 'eaten', which means it disappeears from the Canvas and gets garbage collected from the instances array.  [the instance-array concept will be explained later]}
+  { pellets are distributed in every single path-block of the map (a path-block is just an empty block, it is not an instance of Boundary.)
+When Pacman steps over a pellet, the pellet gets 'eaten', which means it disappears from the Canvas and gets garbage collected from the instances array.  [the instance-array concept will be explained later]}

   Pellet constructor:
   - property for the radius (pellet is round-shaped) set to a fallback integer;
   - property `.position` to determine where to render each pellet and which pellet has to be garbage collected.
-Position is dynamic, cannot be fixed, so is initialized to the argument value sent to the constructor;
+Position is dynamic, cannot be fixed, so it is initialized to the argument value sent to the constructor;

   The draw() method:
     - the `draw()` method works the same way as for the Ghost class: same logic and same properties involved;